 Furthermore, New York has two types of guardianships – Personal Needs and Property Management.
 Even though they often go together, it’s not necessarily so.
 A person can have one or the other, as appropriate.
 Many people’s ability to take care of their personal needs goes way before the ability to manage property.

 In a Guardianship proceeding, a court evaluator will be appointed to investigate the extent of the Alleged Incapacitated Person’s capacity.
 They will make home visits and interview the AIP, their relatives, caretakers, healthcare professionals and anyone else involved in their lives.
 They will try to get a picture of the AIP’s assets, assess the AIP’s ability to manage their finances, and make sure that the AIP is not being taken advantage of.

 Although some people need Guardianships, many people do not and vehemently oppose them.
-If you or a loved one has a guardianship proceeding brought against them, speak with Guardianship defense attorney Albert Gurevich, call (212) 233-1233.
+If you or a loved one has a guardianship proceeding brought against them, speak with Guardianship defense attorney Albert Goodwin, call 718-509-9774.